znsio/specmatic-documentation/documentation/getting_started_programmatically.md

 To run this test, right click (or use JUnit shortcuts) and run it just like a unit test.

 Following the test-first style approach, we haven't written a pet store API yet, so the contract test will fail.
 We now need to add a pet store API that passes the contract tests.
 We leave this as an exercise for the reader.

+At the moment, we have provided a contract, but no data.
+The contract tests will therefore send random input to your service.
+Try to run the contract tests to see this in action.

+To see how to provided test data for use with the contract, take a look at this [sample project](https://github.com/znsio/specmatic-order-api).